Plains Indigenous peoples: Background

 Taiwanese Plains indigenous woman and infant, by John Thomson, 1871.

 Han settlers initially implemented policies that favoured Plains indigenous peoples.
 This was because Han officials feared a revolt against Chinese immigrants, and also because Plains indigenous peoples were tax-paying citizens and could be used as military sources.
 Furthermore, the Chinese government initially viewed their expansion as a disruption to the indigenous people status quo, hence they introduced policies to favour Plains indigenous peoples.
 However, Plains indigenous peoples were increasingly not able to compete economically and ethnically with the growing Chinese population that flooded into Taiwan.
 Han policies in favour of Plains indigenous peoples began to disappear.
 Han settlers started to remove many of the Plains indigenous peoples from their original villages.
 It is within these "political and economic frameworks" that the Plains indigenous peoples gradually became sinicized.

 In the course of their interaction with the Han Chinese, some Plains indigenous peoples moved to Puli Basin; the Kavalan tribe moved southward to Hualien County and Taitung County; and the Siraya tribe moved to Taitung.
 However, relocation could not prevent the Plains indigenous peoples from being assimilated.
 After the Qing Empire had officially taken over Taiwan, the Plains indigenous peoples were rapidly sinicized as a result of advocacy for their "civilising".
-They were forced to dress in Han clothes, change their names, and receive Han customs.
+They were forced to dress in Han clothes, change their names, and adopt Han customs.

 Plains indigenous peoples began to adopt aspects of Chinese culture, values, and language.
 Most importantly, intermarriage between Chinese and Plains indigenous peoples increased rapidly, leading to the acculturation of the two groups.
 Many of the early Chinese settlers in Taiwan were not permitted to bring women with them; hence, they married Plains indigenous women out of necessity.
 This is the origin of the common saying "there are mainland grandfathers, but no mainland grandmothers" (有唐山公，無唐山媽 (Ū Tn̂g-soaⁿ kong, bô Tn̂g-soaⁿ má)).
 This extensive intermarriage is the reason that many Taiwanese people today are unaware that they could be descendants of Plains indigenous peoples.
 Several theories have been proposed during the 2000s to suggest that a large majority of Hoklo and Hakka Taiwanese could have Plains indigenous lineage in their bloodline.
 An increasing number of Taiwanese people are starting to search for their Plains indigenous roots and claim their status as Plains indigenous peoples.